rochards/learning-cs/operating-systems/README.md

 </div>

 **Curiosity section :nerd_face:**
-- PostgreSQL uses only processes to handle each client connection a client request, as well as for internal tasks.
+- PostgreSQL uses only processes to handle each client connection request, as well as for internal tasks.

 ## Terminal commands for linux used through the course